GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

      \text{total frames} = \frac{\text{max} - \text{min}}{\text{inc}} + 1

-In this case, you have to use the MOVIE_COL0 parameter to access the values of the of the one-column data set.
+In this case, you have to use the MOVIE_COL0 parameter to access the values of the one-column data set.

 3. **-Ttimefile**: